 Pricing a restaurant for sale requires skills, knowledge, experience and a financial background from an expert restaurant broker.
 That being said, most sellers always believe their business is worth more than it actually is.
 They aren’t familiar with the methods of valuation and essentially decide on a price based on what they have in the business.
 This approach (based on assets) actually nets them the least.
 A qualified broker can come into your business, work with you through your profit and loss statements and tell you what your business should be priced at and what he’s seeing in the market place for similar businesses.
 If you are doing business “off the books” he can tell you how to transition your business sales and income onto the books to prepare your Atlanta restaurant to sell.
 He or she will be able to give you a realistic portrait of what you can expect to net.
 If a restaurant broker comes into your business and says, “What do you want for it?” and accepts that as the selling price – run, don’t walk, away from that broker as they are as inexperienced as you in pricing.

-Here’s what an expert restaurant broker will need for your valuation.
+Here’s what an expert restaurant broker will need to value a restaurant business.
 If they don’t ask for your lease, tax returns, and profit and loss statement, don’t waste your time.
 A broker that doesn’t focus on the financial picture doesn’t have the knowledge or experience to sell your Atlanta restaurant.

 Sit with the restaurant broker and the financial data and see if he or she is able to tell you what your business is worth and most importantly, why.
 He should go through your profit and loss statement and ask questions that tie to reasonable and customary add backs such as: